SeisComP/seiscomp/doc/base/installation.rst

 Software dependencies
 ---------------------

-|scname| depends on a number of additional packages shipped with each Linux
+|scname| depends on a number of additional software packages shipped with each
-distribution.
+Linux distribution.
+After installation of |scname| these packages can be installed using the :program:`seiscomp`.
 The :program:`seiscomp` tool comes with the command :command:`install-deps` which installs required packages.
 Read the section :ref:`System management<system-management>` for more detailed instructions.
 For example, to install the dependencies for using the MariaDB database,